borbware/unity-basics-course/Week1.md

 ## The Unity Experience

+- Unity has been around for a long time now
+- 3.0 was the first version on Windows
+-
 - Unity is updated continuously
   - usually people are stuck with the version they started the project with
     - -> multiple versions on the same machine
     - about 4 gigs per install
     - Unity Hub!
+  - Old features & programming styles are deprecated and new ones are introduced
+    - it helps a ton if you familiarize yourself with Unity history
+    - some people are stuck with the old ways
+    - it's useful to know which ways are old and which are still encouraged today
+    - then again, tomorrow everything might have changed
 - can occasionally crash
   - save your work constantly!
 - Unity does many things for you that you do not need to know about